How to Prepare for Uterine Polyp Removal

 - Polyps near the fallopian tubes can block its openings and decrease fertility odds

-- Polyps can be cancerous (on rare occasions)
+- Polyps can be cancerous cells (on rare occasions)

 Overall, symptoms of heavy bleeding, irregular bleeding, or spotting are good indications that uterine polyps may be to blame.
 That being said, if you suspect that you might be affected, there are steps you can take to remedy the situation.